IceHe/lib/mac/initialize-mac.md

     - Option B: Build your own

     Because the valid methods often change,
-    recommend to search them on the Internet.
+    recommend to search them on the Internet

 1. Get the configurations from the proxy service